 A Brief History of Ubuntu

-There was a time when writing a history of Ubuntu may have seemed premature.
-However, the last several years have been busy ones for Ubuntu.
+Born in April 2004 and at just under four years old at the time of this writing, a history of Ubuntu may seem premature.
+However, the last four years have been full ones for Ubuntu.
 With its explosive growth, it is difficult even for those involved most closely with the project to track and record some of the high points.
 Importantly, there are some key figures whose own history must be given to fully understand Ubuntu.
-This brief summary provides some of the high points of Ubuntu's history to date and the necessary background knowledge to understand where Ubuntu comes from.
+This brief summary tries to quickly give you the high points of Ubuntu’s history to date and the necessary background knowledge to understand where Ubuntu comes from.

 No history of Ubuntu can call itself complete without a history of Mark Shuttleworth.
 Shuttleworth is, undeniably, the most visible and important person in Ubuntu.
 More important from the point of view of history, Shuttleworth is also the originator and initiator of the project—he made the snowball that would eventually roll on and grow to become the Ubuntu project.